-The total amount of investment properties as of December 31, 2022 and 2021 fully relate to AIK Bank's and Gorenjska Bank's investment property.
+The total amount of investment properties as of December 31, 2023 and 2022 fully relate to investment properties held by AIK Bank, Eurobank Direktna and Gorenjska Bank.

 According to the degree of availability of inputs for fair value assessment, the fair value of the Group's investment property belongs to Level 3 of the fair value hierarchy in accordance with IFRS 13.
 All of the Group's investment property is held under freehold interests.
 There were no changes in the valuation techniques applied during the year.